samerrak/Tumor_Classification/README.md

 # Segmentation and Tumor Detection in Medical Imaging

 This project implements a three‑stage Python pipeline for nuclei segmentation and tumor detection in high‑resolution histopathology images.
-All steps rely on classical computer‑vision and machine‑learning libraries, without using deep‑learning models.
+Most steps rely on classical computer‑vision and machine‑learning libraries, without using deep‑learning models.

+Came in first in accuracy, quality of code and presentation.

 ---